 Wonder whether you're eating too much salt?
-A recent study from Japan has linked frequent night-time toilet trips to diets high in salt.
+A study from Japan has linked frequent night-time toilet trips to diets high in salt.
 Waking up several times a night with an urge to go is just one of many tell-tale signs your intake could be excessive – and you'd be far from alone.
 “As a nation, we're still eating too much salt,” says dietitian Helen Bond.
 “The average person eats 7.2g of salt daily.
 It should be below 6g.”

 The more salt you consume, the higher your blood pressure, and excessive levels in the diet over time can increase your risk of osteoporosis and other chronic conditions, so it's important to restrict your daily intake to no more than the recommended 6g a day, which is about a teaspoon's worth.
 We reveal 10 warning signs you might be going overboard.